Skip to main content

 Functions can use external dependencies by specifying them in the function definition:

-• Python functions can use PyPI packages that have been whitelisted by the DevSecOps teams.
+• Python functions can use PyPI packages that have been whitelisted and pre installed with the corresponding environment variables

 {